jfalameda/rust-math-parser/README.md

 - Implement mechanism on the interpreter to check for mandatory function arguments
 - Check for undefined variables
 - Improve syntax errors
-- Add runtime errors
 - Find a better way to handle unary tokens and parsing.
 Right now binary and unary are mixed as Operators.
 - Prevent allocations with .clone()
-- Implement returns
 - Implement simple garbage collector
 - Implement simple structures as objects and arrays
 - Implement for and while
+- Built-in functions should be able to throw errors